The narrator, Homer Hickam, Jr., describes his “coming of age.” By learning to build rockets, he explains, he discovered his “own truths.”

 Even as a young child, Homer is imaginative and creative, suggesting the innovation he’ll show as a “rocket boy.”
 At the same time, this section reminds us of the harsh realities of life in Coalwood.
 Because of the dangers of work in the mine, one’s parents could die at any time in a freak accident.

 At dinner one night, Homer listens to his parents talk about the history of Coalwood (his brother, Jim, would usually ignore these stories).
 Coalwood was founded by George L. Carter, who quickly discovered coal beneath the ground.
 He bought up land and installed stores, houses, and medical services.
 Under Carter’s guidance, Coalwood became an important mining site.
-Carter’s son, William Laird, was a Stanford graduate and a talented engineer, whom everyone called “The Captain.”
+Carter hired his son's army commander, William Laird, to take charge of mining operations.
+Laird was a Stanford graduate and a talented engineer, whom everyone called “The Captain.”
 Laird ensured that the miners’ quality of life was high—he installed parks, libraries, and a football field.
 As a result, Coalwood became one of the safest and most pleasant mining towns in the state.

 Homer is curious and inquisitive, while Jim seems less so.
 This suggests that Homer is unsure about his place in the world—he wants to understand his town because he’s vaguely dissatisfied with it.
 Homer is intelligent enough to recognize that Coalwood is one of the better towns in West Virginia, at least as far as mining towns go—it has schools, parks, and other “luxuries” that some of the surrounding areas don’t have.